Daphne's birth story: third time's a charm!

 Let's start at the beginning.
 As some of you will already know, I started talking to my OB about a social induction basically the first time I met her.
 For those of you who don't know what I mean by 'social' induction, it's when you request an induction, usually any time after 38 weeks, purely because you want one rather than needing one for health/safety reasons.
 You see, I had one with my second child, Josephine, after my OB had recommended it as an option, and I had such a great experience.
 Why had she recommended one?
 Well my first born was ten days late and was a big baby - 9.8lbs - and while that's all well and good, my OB explained that it wasn't necessary for me to go through that waiting game again if I didn't want to.
 The birth had been 'uncomplicated' (though 28 hours of labour felt pretty complicated at the time!) and so had my pregnancy.
 So for my second child we booked an induction the day after my due date, and it all went pretty smoothly (minus the lack of an epidural, but more on that below).

 Based purely on the schedule of the doctors involved, we chose Monday October 21, exactly 39 weeks of my pregnancy, for my induction.
-Was I a little weary about delivering a week before my de date?
+Was I a little weary about delivering a week before my due date?
 For sure.
 But my OB assured me the timing was perfect and baby was healthy.

 Knowing the date you are going to have your baby is a very weird feeling.
 Everything felt finite and I kept saying things like "this is the last time we'll have dinner as a family of four", and "this is my last photo of my bump."
 I felt a mixture of relief, excitement, anxiousness, and even a bit of sadness that this pregnancy was about to come to an end.
-I knew I wanted to meet my baby desperately, but everything was about to change very quickly and a part of me was nervous about what that meant for me, my family, and my marriage.
+I knew I wanted to meet my baby desperately, but everything was about to change very quickly and a part of me was nervous about what that meant for me and my family.

 I will say though, there are a lot of perks to knowing what day your baby is arriving.
 In the immediate days before my induction I had my hair trimmed, my nails done, and even suffered through a wax!
-The house was organized, the cupboard was stocked, and child care for the older kids was sorted - a major relief given that the grandparents are about a 90 minute drive away and had I gone into spontaneous labour that could have been quite stressful.
+The house was organized, the cupboard was stocked, and child care for the older kids was sorted - a major relief given that the grandparents are about a 90 minute drive away and had I gone into spontaneous labour, that could have been quite stressful.

 It's also significantly better, having done it both ways, to check into a hospital for an induction versus showing up in absolute agony with contractions, only to have to fill in paperwork and wait for a delivery room!